 It is very difficult to fully understand the dynamic valve behavior given its small dimensions and high operating pressure and flow rates.
 System simulation is the only way to analyze all the physical phenomena in the valve, predict its behavior and subsequently study different design options.

 To extend its expertise and optimize current products, Öhlins has introduced numerical modeling into the standard engineering design process.
-After having considered several solutions from a number of vendors, Öhlins opted for Simcenter Amesim software, the mechatronic system simulation platform from Siemens PLM Software.
+After having considered several solutions from a number of vendors, Öhlins opted for Simcenter Amesim software, the mechatronic system simulation platform from Siemens Digital Industries Software.
 Design engineers found that the extensive Simcenter Amesim component libraries made it better suited for designing Öhlins’ mechatronic products covering electric, mechanical and hydraulic domains.